HOW TO TELL IF A SAPPHIRE IS REAL

 B. Mineral Crystals

-Minerals trapped inside a natural gemstone might be bright, dark, transparent, or opaque.
-For example, minute crystals of hematite, zircon, spinel, calcite, and mica are frequent in sapphires.
-White crystals are preferable since the sapphire's hue should hide them; darker crystals, on the other hand, can dull the sapphire's color and make it appear opaque.
+Minerals trapped inside a natural sapphire stone might be bright, dark, transparent, or opaque.
+For example, minute hematite, zircon, spinel, calcite, and mica crystals are frequent in sapphires.
+White crystal inclusions are preferable since the sapphire's hue should hide them; darker crystals, on the other hand, can dull the sapphire's color and make it appear opaque.

-Feathers are small inclusions that have the wispy appearance of a feather in sapphire stones.
-Many of these feathers are white, and if they're big enough, they might cause damage to the sapphire stone's structural integrity.
+Feathers are small inclusions with the wispy appearance of a feather in sapphire stones.
+Many of these feather inclusions are white, and if they're big enough, they might cause damage to the sapphire stone's structural integrity leading to a lower price.
 Feather inclusions are tiny breaks or fractures that have little effect on the appearance of the stone.

 When these small feather inclusions cluster together, they resemble tiny human fingerprints.